Xunnamius/project-utils/README.md

 - Presents a unified interface for both polyrepo (normal repos) and monorepo management.
 - Built on popular open source tooling.
-  - Projector's core feature set relies on git, npm, and [a slightly-tweaked semantic-release fork][2].
+  - Projector's core feature set relies on git, npm, and semantic-release.
   - Projector provides several [opinionated pre-made configurations and plugins][49] for TypeScript, webpack, Babel, Jest, and other tools, but you can (and should) easily substitute your own.